jimbobowl22/hub-linkbot/README.md

 The bot will never need to come offline, as the `!restart` command restarts the whole process and updates the bot's code on it's own.

 ## Connecting to your Hub
-There are many ways to trigger functions in the Discord Bot from HTTP requests, but the most important thing to do is grab the IP and write down the Port that you put in the `.env` file.
-This information will be referenced multiple times from your ROBLOX Product Hub.
+There are many ways to trigger functions in the Discord Bot from HTTP requests, but the most important thing to do is to write down the IP which you are running this Discord Bot and write down the Port that you put in the `.env` file.
+This information will be referenced multiple times from the scripts in your ROBLOX Product Hub.